The Ultimate Guide to Silver Fishing

 Once you get on a shoal of roach, for instance, you could win a silver fishing match by simply re-bating after each bite and picking them off one at a time.
 I have seen many match anglers finish in first place after landing purely roach, so do bear in mind these small fish can easily add up to a winning total.

-Hopefully, this article has given you a much clearer understanding about silver fishing and has got you wanting to get out on the bank and start catching as many silver fish species as possible.
+Hopefully, this article has given you a much clearer understanding about silver fishing and has got you wanting to get out on the bank and start catching as many silver fishing species as possible.

 You can use a simple float setup with a relatively small and inexpensive set of bait and catch many lbs of fish.
 I will normally also fish with a carp rod whilst I am float fishing which gives me the best of both worlds.

-Perhaps you are planning to enter a few silver fish matches to test out your skills.
+Perhaps you are planning to enter a few silver fishing matches to test out your skills.
 Remember the baiting approach of little and often with as much accuracy as possible to ensure you avoid those unwanted fish.

 Make sure you have a pint of maggots and castors complete with some small 4mm pellets which will catch you all kinds of silver fish.
 Do not forget to mix up some groundbait and feed this often throughout your session or match.